rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 Gradual typing over the wild-west JS has to come with maintenance challenges.
-Nonetheless this surprising.
+Nonetheless this is surprising.
 What are the types good for if they're not accurate?

 > "You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
 > You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes"